bsnes-emu/bsnes/BESS.md

 | 0      | A four-letter ASCII identifier        |
 | 4      | Length of the block, excluding header |

-Every block is followed by another blocked, until the END block is reached.
+Every block is followed by another block, until the END block is reached.
 If an implementation encounters an unsupported block, it should be completely ignored (Should not have any effect and should not trigger a failure).

 #### NAME block